mdlacasse/Owl/README.md

 You will also need the capability to read and edit Excel files.
 One can have an Excel license, or use the LibreOffice free alternative.
 You can also use Google docs.

 The intent of using a notebook is that one can configure calculations that suit one's needs.
-Moreover, running calculations in *jupyter* is made to be relatively easy.
+Moreover, running calculations in *Jupyter* is made to be relatively easy.
 There are many tutorials on this topic and a summary including installation procedures is given [here](https://github.com/mdlacasse/Owl/blob/main/Jupyter_tutorial.md).